DiUS/pact-workshop-dotnet-core-v3/readme.md

 We'll implement this as a Middleware, similarly to have we deal with `provider states`.

-In the folder `Provider/tests/Middleware` add a new file called `AuthTokenRequestFilter`:
+In the folder `Provider/tests/Middleware` add a new file called `AuthTokenRequestFilter.cs`:

 ```csharp
 using System;